muppet9010/factorio-muppet-streamer/README.md

 Argument Data Types:

 - INTEGER = expects a whole number and not a fraction.
 So `1.5` is a bad value.
 Integers are not wrapped in double quotes.
 - DECIMAL = can take a fraction, i.e `0.25` or `54.28437`.
-In some usage cases the final result will be rounded to a degree, i.e. 0.4 seconds will have to be rounded to a single tick accuracy.
+In some usage cases the final result will be rounded to a degree when processed, i.e. 0.4 seconds will have to be rounded to a single tick accuracy to be timed within the game.
 Decimals are not wrapped in double quotes.
 - STRING = a text string wrapped in double quotes, i.e. `"some text"`
 - STRING_LIST = a comma separated list of things in a single string, i.e. `"Player1,player2, Player3  "`.
 Any leading or trailing spaces will be removed from each entry in the list.
 The casing (capitalisation) of things must match the case within factorio exactly, i.e. player names must have the same case as within Factorio.
 This can be a single thing in a string, i.e. `"Player1"`.
 - OBJECT = some features accept an object as an argument.
 These are detailed in the notes for those functions. i.e. a position as an object with x and y coordinates: `{"x": 5, "y":23}`

+Argument Requirements:

+- Mandatory = the setting must be provided.
+- Mandatory Special - the setting is/can be mandatory, see the details on the setting for specifics.
+- Optional = you are free to include or exclude the setting.
+The default value will be listed and used when the setting isn't included.

 When updating the mod make sure there aren't any effects active or queued for action (in delay).
 As the mod is not kept backwards compatible when new features are added or changed.
 The chance of an effect being active when the mod is being updated seems very low given their usage, but you've been warned.